Ayushi0321/Ayushi0321/README.md

 ##### 🎓 I'm Majoring in Computer Science and double minoring in Business Analytics & Data Science at Western Michigan University.

 ##### 📚 Academically, I believe my background has prepared me to succeed in the technology and software engineering sector.
-My major allowed me to gain a fair amount of experience with programming in Python, JavaScript & Java, building interactive data visuals in MS Excel & PowerBI, and querying and manipulating data in MySQL, MSSQL & MongoDB.
+My major allowed me to gain a fair amount of experience with programming in Python, JavaScript & Java, building interactive data visuals in MS Excel & PowerBI, and querying and manipulating data in MySQL, MS SQL & MongoDB.

 ##### 💻 In my career, I'm interested in getting into Software Engineering.
 My previous roles have strengthened my critical thinking and decision-making capabilities, including keen attention to detail and accuracy.
 I am a quick learner with strong team management, communication, and organizational skills.
 I'm passionate about developing applications to improve people's daily life.
 I aspire to push the limit of human innovation and allow people to learn and create through coding.
 I also envision working for organizations to increase diversity and help inspire women and minorities to pursue careers in technology.